Why We Invest in Georgia

 A natural transport and logistics hub, connecting land-locked energy rich countries in the east and European markets in the west

 • Access to a market of 2.8 billion customers without customs duties: Free trade agreements with EU, China, Hong Kong, CIS and Turkey and GSP with USA, Canada, Japan, Norway and Switzerland; FTA with Israel and India under consideration.
-Transit trade has accelerated significantly since 2Q2022 with Re-export increasing by 75% y-o-y in 2023, almost tripled compared to the 2021.
+Transit trade amounted US$ 3.3 billion in 2023, tripling compared to 2021 level, while growing by 12% y-o-y in 9M24.
+Moreover, transportation service exports increased significantly on average 34.6% during 2022-2023 and by 19% y-o-y in 1H24, indicating increased importance of the Middle Corridor.

-• The tourism sector continues to recover and income from international travel reached US$ 4.1 billion in 2023 (up 17% y-o-y), representing 126% of 2019 levels, reflecting the global resumption of travel as well as the migration effect.
-However, the number of international visitors shows only a partial recovery in 2023, standing at 80% against of 2019, pointing that significant further growth potential remains.
+• The tourism sector continues to recover and income from international travel reached US$ 1.9 billion in 1H24 (up 5.2% y-o-y), representing 130% of 1H19 levels, reflecting the global resumption of travel as well as the migration effect.
+However, the number of international visitors shows only a partial recovery in 1H24, standing at 83% against of 1H19, pointing that significant further growth potential remains.

 Investor confidence